Legend (Lu novel): Canceled films Legend's film rights have been sold to Lionsgate, with Twilight producers Wyck Godfrey and Marty Bowen to produce. In January 2013, MTV reported that Jonathan Levine, though initially attached as director, had dropped out of the film. Godfrey stated, "We have a fantastic script, and we had Jonathan Levine who directed Warm Bodies, but because he had just done a YA book, he’s kinda like, 'I’ve got to do something different.' So we’re in the process of putting a director on Legend. Whoever gets that is going to be excited because the world-building for that is a blast." Producers are in the process of attaching a new director to the film. That same month, it was reported that Andrew Barrer and Gabe Ferrari have completed the script.

 In July 2018, it was announced that the film and television rights have been acquired by BCDF Pictures with Joseph Muszynski hired to write the script.
 Lu stated that she is happy with the current script as it stays true to the novel.
 Claude Dal Farra, Brice Dal Farra, and Brian Keady serve as producers from BCDF Pictures, while Irfaan Fredericks of Kalahari Film & Media will co-produce the project.

+Television series

-In November 2021, it was announced on Deadline that Bound Entertainment would be adapting the book into a TV show.
-Lu is to write the pilot with Lindsay Sturman, who wrote scripts for Supergirl, Nightflyers and Teen Wolf.
-Bound Entertainment's Samuel Yenuju Ha and Jamie Lai are executive producers.
+In November 2021, it was announced that Bound Entertainment would be adapting the novel as a television series.
+Lu is to write the pilot with Lindsay Sturman.
+Bound Entertainment's Samuel Yenuju Ha and Jamie Lai are set as executive producers.
 It was also announced that Day and June would be aged up to eighteen instead of fifteen, cast is yet to be announced.